NeuraiProject/neurai-rpc/neurai_methods.md

 Examples:

-Move 0.01 RVN from the default account to the account named tabby
+Move 0.01 XNA from the default account to the account named tabby
 > raven-cli move "" "tabby" 0.01

-Move 0.01 RVN timotei to akiko with a comment and funds have 6 confirmations
+Move 0.01 XNA timotei to akiko with a comment and funds have 6 confirmations
 > raven-cli move "timotei" "akiko" 0.01 6 "happy birthday!"

 As a json rpc call